oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/layout_data.md

 There are few ways how data could be accessed.
 Most common ways are the following:

  - Access data from the [BlockInterface](../../../../Component/Layout/BlockInterface.php) instance.
-For example when need to get data during view building.
+For example, when it is needed to get data during view building.
    Example:

    ```php